xELIXER/cricket-simulator/README.md

 - `localhost:8080/scorecard`       : Scoreboard for the both the teams with all players.
 - `localhost:8080/scorecard/team1` : Scoreboard for 1st team with all players.
 - `localhost:8080/scorecard/team2` : Scoreboard for 2nd team with all players.
+- `localhost:8080/get/all` : Get all the records in time descending order.
+- `localhost:8080/get/{teamName}` : Get all the match records of the given team.
+- `localhost:8080/stats/{teamName}` : Get stats of the given team.